 2022 IES Learning Acceleration Challenges

-Submissions are now closed for the IES Learning Acceleration Challenges.
-The challenges are identifying and testing interventions to improve math and science achievement.
+The IES Learning Acceleration Challenges took place from August 2022 to August 2023.
+The challenges were intended to identify and test interventions to improve math and science achievement.

 IES Learning Acceleration Challenges: Math Prize